asciithesaint/feng498eLoad/README.md

 # feng498eLoad
 This is a constant current electronic load which contrelled with a Windows form app gui.

 Project report can be read to understand electronic design, gui and firmware but reading just abstract, introduction, methodology and after it is reasonable.
-Reading between not necessary and recommended because it deviates from the purpose of explaining design and problems with build and  includes 1-2 little misinformations.
+Reading between not necessary and recommended because it deviates from the purpose of explaining design and problems with build and  includes 1-2 little misinformations.<span style="color: red"> (Don't read the red parts!) </span>

 Furthermore, total design is as simple as it gets.
 Mosfet sunk the amperage, microcontroller and gui read it through differential opamp configuration and plots the data.
 Then, they control sunk amperage though another comparator opamp.